 You are looking for a discus that was tossed from Cutting Field, over the parking lot, and into the woods.
-There is plenty of room for TBs in this cache.

 Track & Field is a 1983 Olympic-themed arcade game developed and published by Konami.
 The arcade version was released in 1983.
 The Atari 2600 version was written locally at General Computer by Jacques Hugon and Seth Lipkin.
 The Atari 7800 version was also developed at General Computer by Dave Brown, Seth Lipkin, Greg Munster, and Rob Harris.

 In the original arcade game, the player uses two "run" buttons and one "action" button to control an athlete competing in following six events: • 100 Meter Dash – Running by quickly alternating button presses. • Long jump – Running by alternating button press and correct timing for jump.
 Hold jump button to set angle. • Javelin throw – Running by alternating button presses and then using action button correct timing for angle (~42 degrees is optimal). • 110 Meter Hurdles – Running by alternating button presses and using action button to time hurdles • Hammer throw – Spinning initiated by pressing a run button once and then correctly timed press of action button to choose angle (45 is optimal). • High jump – Running (speed set by computer) and then action button must be held down to determine angle of jump.
 Once in the air, the run button can be rapidly pressed for additional height.